-While the video that CCTV and other state-controlled media outlets like RT produces often comes from areas where coverage is otherwise unavailable, VOA policy for using content provided by state-controlled media is that it should be reviewed by senior editors in a service, by the News Center or by the agency's News Standards & Best Practices Editor before any decision is made about airing or publishing the video.
+While the content produced by CCTV and other state-controlled media outlets often comes from areas where coverage is otherwise unavailable, VOA policy for using content provided by state-controlled media is that it should be reviewed by senior editors in a service, by the News Center or by VOA Standards before any decision is made about airing or publishing the video.

-State-run media material that is cleared for broadcast or for use on the web MUST include proper credit to that news organization and the disclaimer that VOA cannot confirm the accuracy of the material.
+State-run media material for VOA broadcast or online use MUST include proper credit to that news organization and the disclaimer that VOA cannot confirm the accuracy of the material.
 For video usage, the on-screen credit should be either: "From CCTV" or "CCTV Video."
 This guidance is the same for material received from RT or similar state-run media outlets.